 - We must live by the blood of the Lamb.

 - We must hold fast the word of our testimony.

-- We must love not our life to the point of death.
+- We must not love our life, even to death.

 Patience, Endurance, Perseverance.

-For ye have need of patience, that, after ye have done the will of God, ye might receive the promise.
-(Hebrews 10:36).
+For you have need of endurance, so that after you have done the will of God, you may receive the promise: (Hebrews 10:36)

 Patient endurance is one of the major virtues of the members of the Kingdom of God.

-But if we hope for that we see not, then do we with patience wait for it.
+But if we hope for what we do not see, we eagerly wait for it with perseverance.
 (Romans 8:25)